bakenzua/esp32-mqtt-dht22/README.md

 # ESP32 MQTT DHT22 station
 Simple ESP32 ESP-IDF project to send temperature and humidity data to MQTT broker.
 ## Configuration
-To configure WiFi, MQTT and DHT22 use `idf.py menuconfig` and change options under `Program Configuration`.
+To configure WiFi, MQTT broker and MQTT credentials and DHT22 use `idf.py menuconfig` and change options under `Program Configuration`.